simonbowly/split-query/README.md

-# octo-spork
+# OctoSpork: A spork for remote data.

-Don't think about where your data is coming from!
+Don't think about where your data is coming from.
+Let the spork handle it.